The Manticore-Local Cluster Catalogue: A Posterior Map of Massive Structures in the Nearby Universe: Conclusions

 The \textsc{Manticore-Local} cluster catalogue thus provides a robust and observationally validated representation of massive structures in the nearby Universe.
+For reference, we summarize its key quality metrics: completeness is strongly mass- and distance-dependent, with recovery fractions increasing from $\sim$20\% for all X-ray clusters to $>$90\% for the most massive systems ($M_{500} > 5 \times 10^{14}$~\msol), while degrading beyond $\sim$150~Mpc as the underlying \tmpp\ constraints weaken.
+Positional uncertainties are well-calibrated, with median angular offsets of $\sim 0.3^\circ$ corresponding to $\approx 0.4\sigma$ of the posterior uncertainty.
+Mass uncertainties are $\approx$25\% (0.11~dex), comparable to or tighter than typical X-ray estimates.
+These metrics should guide users in assessing the reliability of individual associations as a function of mass and distance.

 The catalogue's key strength lies in providing digital counterparts to real observed clusters, each with validated positions, masses, and formation histories.
-Because it is rooted in the posterior ensemble, it encodes observational uncertainties in a transparent way, allowing the community to propagate them rigorously into downstream analyses.
+Because it is rooted in the posterior ensemble, the catalogue encodes observational uncertainties in a transparent way, allowing them to be propagated rigorously into downstream analyses.

-An important capability enabled by this framework is direct, object-by-object comparisons between simulated and observed clusters.
-Unlike traditional population-level simulation studies that must rely on ensemble-averaged scaling relations, constrained catalogues allow mismatches to be localized to individual systems, where astrophysical or methodological origins can be probed in detail.
-This shifts the paradigm from identifying general trends to diagnosing specific discrepancies: outliers can no longer be dismissed as statistical scatter, but must be explained through targeted investigation of the physical systems themselves.
-With the addition of hydrodynamical follow-up simulations on the posterior initial conditions, this capability will extend to direct comparisons of X-ray emission, SZ profiles, and galaxy properties, further enhancing the diagnostic power of constrained reconstructions.
+An important capability enabled by this framework is direct, object-by-object comparison between simulated and observed clusters.
+Unlike traditional population-level simulation studies that rely on ensemble-averaged scaling relations, constrained catalogues allow mismatches to be localized to specific systems, where astrophysical or methodological origins can potentially be investigated.
+This shifts the paradigm from identifying general trends to flagging particular discrepancies: outliers become candidates for targeted investigation rather than statistical noise to be marginalized over.
+While definitive attribution of discrepancies to observational systematics versus reconstruction limitations requires independent validation, this framework provides a starting point for such investigations.
+Hydrodynamical follow-up simulations of the posterior initial conditions will extend this capability to comparisons of X-ray emission, SZ profiles, and galaxy properties.